 Trial proceedings in the Hatch-Waxman Litigation were held from March 28-31, 2022.
-At the conclusion of the trial, the Court set a post-trial briefing schedule, with all briefing to be concluded on June 15, 2022.
-The Company currently expects that a decision regarding the Hatch-Waxman Litigation will be issued prior to the expiration of the 30-month regulatory stay, in October 2022.
+At the conclusion of the trial, the Court set a post-trial briefing schedule, which was completed on June 15, 2022.
+The Company currently expects that a decision regarding the Hatch-Waxman Litigation will be issued prior to the expiration of the 30-month regulatory stay in October 2022.